franklinqin0/blog/docs/blog/course_scheduling.md

 My great thanks go to many of my friends, who listened to my vague ideas, challenged me with insightful questions, and inspired me to pursue excellence.

-My special thanks go to Professor [David Williamson](http://www.davidpwilliamson.net/work), who elegantly taught ORIE 3310 in spring 2017 at Cornell, patiently answered my ignorant questions in emails and suggested to me the vastly useful [Google OR-Tools](https://developers.google.com/optimization).
+My special thanks go to Professor [David Williamson](http://www.davidpwilliamson.net/work), who elegantly taught ORIE 3310 in spring 2017 at Cornell, patiently answered my ignorant questions in emails and suggested to me the extremely useful [Google OR-Tools](https://developers.google.com/optimization).

 My [very special thanks go to my mom](https://youtu.be/nBcJlo8QVHc), who helped find so many bugs in my initial system without grudges, and constantly inspired me to keep on refining it with support and encouragement.